Photo: UN Antiracism Coalition- UNARC

 The Enhanced Interactive Dialogue with the High Commissioner for Human Rights and the International Independent Expert Mechanism to advance racial justice and equality in law enforcement (EMLER), held on 2 October 2024, highlighted critical issues surrounding systemic racism.
 This session served as a vital platform for addressing the deep-rooted challenges faced by marginalised communities, particularly Africans and people of African descent.

-The session began with opening remarks from Volker Türk, the High Commissioner for Human Rights, who explained that ‘approaching systemic racism faced by Africans and people of African descent through an intersectional lens can be a game changer.’
+The session began with opening remarks by igh Commissioner for Human Rights Volker Türk, who explained that ‘approaching systemic racism faced by Africans and people of African descent through an intersectional lens can be a game changer’.
 The concept of intersectionality explains how overlapping identities, such as race and gender, create unique experiences of discrimination.
-He pointed out that young African men often report higher rates of police stops and identity checks, reflecting an alarming trend of racial profiling that requires immediate attention.
+Türk pointed out that young African men often report higher rates of police stops and identity checks, reflecting an alarming trend of racial profiling that requires immediate attention.

-Moreover, the High Commissioner for Human Rights underscored the pressing need to acknowledge racism’s historical roots, demanding a recognition of the underlying causes and legacies of colonialism and enslavement.
+Moreover, the High Commissioner underscored the pressing need to acknowledge racism’s historical roots, demanding a recognition of the underlying causes and legacies of colonialism and enslavement.

 Moving beyond symbolism

-Finally, Menezes made a call on all States to implement the Durban Declaration and Programme of Action (DDPA) as well as the Agenda for Transformative Change, and urged member States to proclaim a Second International Decade for People of African descent.
+Finally, she called on all States to implement the Durban Declaration and Programme of Action (DDPA) and the Agenda for Transformative Change, and to proclaim a Second International Decade for People of African descent.

 Read the full joint statement below: